 Civita Di Bagnoregio

-Established by the Etruscans in the sixth century b.c., Civita di Bagnoregio was one of many towns in central Italy that were hewn from tufa, the soft volcanic rock that distinguishes the region’s natural landscape.
-Built in part for defensive purposes, most of the hill towns retain extensive networks of carved underground passages and chambers.
-The town is threatened by erosion of the tufa upon which it is built.
-A large section of the northwest bluff of the site is in danger of collapse.
-A secondary threat to Civita di Bagnoregio and other nearby hill towns is the decrease in the year-round populations, due to the abandonment of the tradional agrarian lifestyle that gave rise to such towns and an increase in uncontrolled tourism, which has dramatically altered their social and cultural fabric.
-Today, the town has less than 12 year-round occupants, but receives as many as 3,000 tourists a day on summer weekends.
-A conservation masterplan and tourism management plan are urgently needed if such ancient settlements are to weather another century.
+Established by the Etruscans in the sixth century B.C., Civita di Bagnoregio was one of many towns in central Italy that was hewn atop a hill of tufa, the soft volcanic rock that distinguishes the region’s natural landscape.
+Built in part for defensive purposes, most of the hill settlements retain extensive networks of carved underground passages and chambers.
+Civita is threatened by the erosion of the tufa, which is in danger of collapsing under the historic architecture at its northwest bluff.
+Secondary threats also applicable to other nearby hill towns include the decrease in year-round inhabitants due to the abandonment of the traditional agrarian lifestyle that gave rise to the community, and uncontrolled tourism’s dramatic alteration of Civita’s social and cultural fabric.
+The town has less than 12 year-round occupants but receives as many as 3,000 tourists a day on summer weekends.
+The site was included on the 2006 World Monuments Watch in order to raise awareness for its need of conservation and tourism management plans, which have the potential to secure the protection of its historic fabric for further centuries.